drhsqlite/pikchr/doc/locattr.md

 # location-attribute

-A *location-attribute* is an attributed used to assign a location to a block object (box, circle, cylinder, dot, ellipse, file, oval, or text).
+A *location-attribute* is an attribute used to assign a location to a block object (box, circle, cylinder, dot, ellipse, file, oval, or text).
 If a *location-attribute* appears on a line object (arc, arrow, line, move, or spline) an error is issued and processing stops.